July 12, 19 & 26, 2023 from 6-9:30pm

-The Summer Nights in Nevada City celebration, a street festival of art and music, has been an annual tradition in this quaint, scenic – and sometimes quirky – community, for almost 30 years.
-The 2021 event takes place on three Wednesday evenings: July 14, 21 & 28, 2021.
+The Summer Nights in Nevada City celebration, a street festival of art and music, has been an annual tradition in this quaint, scenic – and sometimes quirky – community, for 31 years.
+This free event takes place on three Wednesday evenings: July 12, 19 & 26, 2023 from 6-9:30pm.

 Three Wednesday Nights in July — FREE entertainment for the whole family!